scribblednotes/scribblednotes-blog/README.md

+The stuff below is what I've started scribblednotes.net with.
+If you want your own similar site built with the Hugo static site generator and auto deployed to Netlify from your own github repo, then follow the directions below.

-# Victor Hugo CMS Template
+## Victor Hugo CMS Template
 <!-- Markdown snippet -->
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/bdougie/casper-cms-template)